ts-docs/finch_old/README.md

 - Simple, easy and readable templates.
 - Bootstrap JS right inside your templates.
 - Call JS functions inside templates.
-- Use the built-in handlers (each, if) or make your own.
+- Use the built-in helpers (each, if) or make your own.